 From April 2023: All Landlords, Self-employed businesses and Partnerships will have to start digitally reporting their information on quarterly basis.
 The only exclusions are those with no internet access and religious grounds exemptions and etc (*)

-From April 2020: All Limited Companies will have to start digitally reporting their information on quarterly basis
+From still tba: All Limited Companies will have to start digitally reporting their information on quarterly basis

 Many of our clients use spreadsheets, e.g. Excel, to record their income and expenditure.
 Once a year, we will take these records and prepare annual Financial Statements and Tax Returns.
 We still have a handful of clients that use ‘old-fashioned’ handwritten cashbooks.